Mu Phi Epsilon: Activities

-Mu Phi Epsilon Fraternity offers a Musicological Research Contest, an Original Composition Contest, the Marian Bowker Davidson Accompanying Award, the Katherine Doepke Creative Programming Award, and various awards for its members and chapters.
+Mu Phi Epsilon Fraternity offers a Musicological Research Contest, an Original Composition Contest, the Nancy Brogden Brooks Collaborative Piano Award, and various awards for its members and chapters.
 The Mu Phi Epsilon Foundation, established to honor the Fraternity's founders and other deceased members, funds the philanthropic, scholarship, and educational activities of Mu Phi Epsilon.
-Some of the New York scholarships and grants are:
+Some of the scholarships and grants are: